 It actually grows better with under 150 chill hours per season, though you can still expect some fruit if you plant it in a cooler climate.

 With a vigorous growth habit and medium-sized berries that are ready to harvest early in the season, plant in acidic soil amended with pine mulch and peat, in an area with full sun.

 You can find ‘Biloxi’ plants in two-gallon pots available from Fast Growing Trees.

 The most popular variety in the world!

-An upright, open growing, spreading Northern Highbush variety, you can expect ‘Bluecrop’ to grow at a medium speed, with a mature height around 5 to 6 feet and a spread of 4-6 feet.
+An upright, open growing, spreading Northern Highbush variety, you can expect ‘Bluecrop’ to grow at a medium speed, with a mature height around five to six feet and a spread of four to six feet.

 You can expect consistent yields and continuous production from this mid-season cultivar, which produces flowers starting in May, and a harvest by early August.

 This type prefers organically rich soil, with constant moisture and good drainage, and is known to succeed in areas of the garden where other edibles struggle.
 Known for its disease resistance, ‘Bluecrop’ is drought tolerant when mature.

 This variety is known for having shallow roots, so work carefully if you are doing any cultivation or tending to other plantings in the area.

 Find ‘Bluecrop’ in #1 containers available from Nature Hills Nursery.